timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle VII-Security and Drug Enforcement/CHAPTER 700-PORTS AND WATERWAYS SAFETY/SUBCHAPTER VI-REGULATION OF VESSELS IN TERRITORIAL WATERS OF UNITED STATES.md

   * (b) to safeguard against destruction, loss, or injury from sabotage or other subversive acts, accidents, or other causes of similar nature, vessels, harbors, ports, and waterfront facilities in the United States and all territory and water, continental or insular, subject to the jurisdiction of the United States.

-* The President may delegate the authority to issue such rules and regulations to the Secretary.
+* The President may delegate the authority to issue such rules and regulations to the Secretary of the department in which the Coast Guard is operating.
 Any appropriation available to any of the Executive Departments shall be available to carry out the provisions of this subchapter.

 ### §70052.
 Seizure and forfeiture of vessel; fine and imprisonment
 * (a) IN GENERAL.—If any owner, agent, master, officer, or person in charge, or any member of the crew of any such vessel fails to comply with any regulation or rule issued or order given under the provisions of this subchapter, or obstructs or interferes with the exercise of any power conferred by this subchapter, the vessel, together with her tackle, apparel, furniture, and equipment, shall be subject to seizure and forfeiture to the United States in the same manner as merchandise is forfeited for violation of the customs revenue laws; and the person guilty of such failure, obstruction, or interference shall be punished by imprisonment for not more than ten years and may, in the discretion of the court, be fined not more than $10,000.